 A detailed assignment guide will be posted on LEARN.
-The onus is on you to seek clarification when/where needed (e.g., asking questions during our synchronous class time, or contacting me directly).
+The onus is on you to seek clarification when/where needed (e.g., asking questions in class, or contacting me directly).

 Skill Lab Participation (5%)

 As the Skill Lab is essential to the development of the basic listening and interviewing skills, a grade will be given for your participation in these activities.
 A combination of attendance, engagement, and skill-mastery will be evaluated.